jmgandarias/jmgandarias.github.io/content/teaching/supervision/index.md

    - Maria Fernández Hijano, Pressure images data acquisition system for an array, resisitve-based tactile sensor, 2018
    - José Andrés Lorenzo Robles, Connected, portable force measurement device, 2018

-If you are looking for Bachelor, Master, or PhD supervision, please [contact me](/#contact) for more information
+If you are looking for Bachelor, Master, or PhD Thesis supervision, please [contact me](/#contact) for more information